HackYourFutureBelgium/bf-node-js/10-rest-apis/README.md

 - Secure your API with authentication and authorization.
 - Optimize your API for performance.

+## RESTFUL APIS PRINCIPLES

+REST API (Representational State Transfer Application Programming Interface) is a set of architectural principles for designing networked applications.
+Here's a detailed and formal explanation of REST API principles:

+Statelessness: One of the fundamental principles of REST is statelessness.
+Each request from a client to a server must contain all the information needed to understand and process the request.
+The server shouldn't rely on any prior requests.
+This makes REST APIs scalable and easy to manage.

+Resources: In REST, everything is considered a resource.
+Resources are identified by URIs (Uniform Resource Identifiers) and are manipulated through a limited set of methods, typically the HTTP verbs like GET, POST, PUT, and DELETE.

+HTTP Verbs: REST APIs make use of standard HTTP verbs to perform operations on resources:

+GET: Used to retrieve data from the server.
+POST: Used to create a new resource on the server.
+PUT: Used to update or replace an existing resource.
+DELETE: Used to remove a resource.
+Uniform Interface: The interface of a RESTful system should be uniform, meaning that the same set of HTTP methods and status codes is used consistently across the entire API.
+This makes it easier for developers to understand and use the API.

+Representation: Resources can have multiple representations.
+Clients can request data in various formats (e.g., JSON, XML) by specifying the desired content type in the request headers.

+Stateless Communication: REST APIs do not maintain client state on the server.
+Each request from a client to the server must contain all the necessary information.
+Session data should be handled on the client-side if needed.

+Layered System: REST allows for a layered system architecture.
+Clients can interact with the API without needing to know the details of the server's architecture.
+Intermediary servers can be used for load balancing, caching, and security.

+Idempotence: Some HTTP methods like GET and PUT are idempotent, which means making multiple identical requests should have the same effect as a single request.
+This property is important for ensuring predictable behavior and handling network failures.

+HATEOAS (Hypermedia as the Engine of Application State): HATEOAS is an optional constraint of REST that suggests including hyperlinks in responses that guide the client on how to navigate the API.
+This makes the API self-descriptive and allows clients to discover available actions dynamically.

+Security: REST APIs should incorporate proper security mechanisms such as authentication and authorization.
+HTTPS is commonly used to ensure data privacy and integrity during communication.

+In summary, REST API principles emphasize statelessness, resource-based interactions, standard HTTP methods, uniformity, and flexibility.
+These principles help in creating scalable and maintainable APIs that can be accessed by a wide range of clients while keeping communication simple and effective.

 ## Conclusion

 Building RESTful APIs with Node.js can be a rewarding experience.
 This guide provides a foundation for creating APIs, but there's always more to learn.
 Keep experimenting, learning, and improving your API development skills.
 Good luck with your project!